Apartment/multi-unit complex, Mediterranean Revival.

 Community Planning and Development

 This is a 2-story, 3-bay domestic building in the Mediterranean Revival style built in 1922.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a mansard roof clad in replacement clay barrel tile.
 Fiberglass and aluminum used in 1989 reroof.
 Windows are replacement aluminum fixed.
 No porch; Second floor level recessed terrace with arched opening on east elevation and pierced masonry balustrade.
 Primary entryway is centered directly on east elevation, slightly recessed into building; Arched entryway; Glass double door with fixed arched window above; Up three steps from street level.

 * Date source: Miami-Dade County Property Appraiser